AnonZebra/gabor-patterns-psychopy/README.md

 The experiment was designed to be run during fMRI scanning - see 'Configuring the experiment' below if you wish to run it outside of a scanner.

+__PLEASE NOTE__ that in order for this project/experiment to work, you _must_ have stimuli files from Sapey-Triomphe et al. (see section 'Attributions'), and have added them to the project as described in the section 'Stimuli' below.

 ## Running the experiment
 1. Install [Standalone PsychoPy](https://www.psychopy.org/download.html).
 2. Download this project, by either using the green 'code' button and selecting 'Download ZIP', or by using `git clone` if you know Git.